jsjessen/421_ClassifyCron/README.md

 Hence within are the models and files for node localization, activity recognition, and caloric expenditure.

-/models
+*/models

-  contains the .models necessery for classification
+  1contains the .models necessery for classification

-/libs
+*/libs

-  contains the .jars needed for Database Interaction and the usage of WEKA .models
+  1contains the .jars needed for Database Interaction and the usage of WEKA .models

-/src
+*/src

-  contains the .java files that do the work
+  1contains the .java files that do the work